Lonelyhearts: Background and production

 The film was Dore Schary's first film as an independent producer after leaving MGM.

 Nathanael West's 1933 novel, on which this film was based, was adapted for the screen in 1933 as Advice to the Lovelorn starring Lee Tracy.
 It was made by Twentieth Century Pictures, distributed by United Artists, and directed by Alfred L. Werker from a screenplay by Leonard Praskins.
 The 1933 film was more of a comedy-drama than this version.

-Howard Teichmann adapted the novel into a stage play, entitled Miss Lonelyhearts, which opened on Broadway at the Music Box Theatre on October 3, 1957.
-The production, directed by Alan Schneider and designed by Jo Mielziner, ran for only twelve performances.
+Howard Teichmann adapted the novel into a stage play titled Miss Lonelyhearts, which opened on Broadway at the Music Box Theatre on October 3, 1957.
+The production, directed by Alan Schneider and designed by Jo Mielziner, ran for twelve performances.